 Email Marketing Bonus: After the contest has finished, send out an email with the winning recipes!

-Black Friday Campaign: Flash Sale — 100 People to Unlock Discount
+Black Friday Campaign: Flash Sale -- First 100 People get a Discount

 Throughout the day on Black Friday, set up several flash sales.
 With these sales, enable a limited number of people to claim the discount code or freebie.
 This will encourage people to visit your campaign throughout the day in order to snatch up one of the sales.